pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 # Debian
 ## buster
-I divided it in three parts: cinnamon, lxde and naked.
-The two in cinnamon are the most complete and are the tools with i work: debu to develop and office automatition and incubator, a version of proxmox-ve sistem with filled with all you can expect from a complete:

 * **naked** - just the juice, without GUI.
 You can start here to build your revolution! (i386 and amd64)